Kalapath/snake-remastered/PRIVACY_POLICY.md

 # Privacy Policy — Snake

-**Last updated:** [DATE]
+**Last updated:** 12.06.2026

 ## Overview

-Snake ("the game", "we", "us") is a mobile game developed by [YOUR NAME / COMPANY].
+Snake ("the game", "we", "us") is a mobile game developed by Kalapa.
 This privacy policy explains what information we collect and how we use it.

 ## Information We Collect